-The Juneau County Department recommends you test your private well for coliform bacteria contamination at least once a year, if flooding has occurred, and any time you notice a change in how the water looks, tastes or smells.
-Even if your water looks, tastes and smells good, it can contain harmful bacteria and viruses.
+The Juneau County Department recommends you test your private well for coliform bacteria contamination at least once a year, if flooding has occurred, and any time you notice a change in how the water looks, tastes, or smells.
+Even if your water looks, tastes, and smells good, it can contain harmful bacteria and viruses.
 A nitrate test is also recommended for households with pregnant women and/or children.
 Infants are more susceptible to infection from contaminated water.
-Additionally, water that is high in nitrates causes "Blue Baby Syndrome", which limits the ability of the blood to carry oxygen.
-Free well water testing is available for households with pregnant women and children age 5 and under.
+Additionally, water high in nitrates causes "Blue Baby Syndrome", which limits the ability of the blood to carry oxygen.
+Free well water testing is available for households with pregnant women and children aged 5 and under.

 If you are interested in testing your water, you can pick up a kit at the Juneau County Health Department Monday-Friday 8:00 am - 4:30 pm.

 - Well Water Sample Collection Procedure

 - Information for Homeowners with Private Wells - Wisconsin DNR website

 - DNR Private Drinking Water Well Testing Recommendations (PDF)

 - Wisconsin Department of Health Services, Water Issues Website

 RadonRadon is an invisible and odorless, naturally occurring, radioactive gas that seeps through the ground and into residential homes and other buildings alike.
 Radon is the second leading cause of lung cancer in the U.S. after cigarette smoking.
 Although inhalation of radon gas poses the greatest danger to human health, ingesting radon through drinking water is known to cause a risk of stomach cancer.